xCatG/ClaudeDesktopCommander/README.md

 - **Questions or discussions?** Start a discussion in the GitHub Discussions tab

 All contributions, big or small, are greatly appreciated!

+If you find this tool valuable for your workflow, please consider [supporting the project](https://www.buymeacoffee.com/wonderwhyer).

 ## License